Azure Synapse Analytics

 Note

-// Otherwise, set up the Blob storage account access key in the notebook session conf.
+// Set up the storage account access key in the notebook session conf.

 spark.conf.set(